Eared seal: Evolution and taxonomy

 Morphological and molecular evidence supports a monophyletic origin of pinnipeds, sharing a common ancestor with Musteloidea, though an earlier hypothesis suggested that Otаriidae are descended from a common ancestor most closely related to modern bears.
 Debate remains as to whether the phocids diverged from the otariids before or after the walrus.

 Otariids arose in the Miocene (15–17 million years ago) in the North Pacific, diversifying rapidly into the Southern Hemisphere, where most species now live.
 The earliest known fossil otariid is Eotaria crypta from southern California, while the genus Callorhinus (northern fur seal) has the oldest fossil record of any living otariid, extending to the middle Pliocene.
 It probably arose from the extinct fur seal genus Thalassoleon.

 Traditionally, otariids had been subdivided into the fur seal (Arctocephalinae) and sea lion (Otariinae) subfamilies, with the major distinction between them being the presence of a thick underfur layer in the former.
 Under this categorization, the fur seals comprised two genera: Callorhinus in the North Pacific with a single representative, the northern fur seal (C. ursinus), and eight species in the Southern Hemisphere under the genus Arctocephalus; while the sea lions comprise five species under five genera.
-Recent analyses of the genetic evidence suggests that Callorhinus ursinus is in fact more closely related to several sea lion species.
+Molecular studies do not support the traditional division of otariids into fur seal and sea lion subfamilies.
+In particular, Callorhinus is generally recovered as an early-diverging lineage relative to the remaining otariids, rather than as a close relative of the southern fur seals (Arctocephalus).
 Furthermore, many of the Otariinae appear to be more phylogenetically distinct than previously assumed; for example, the Japanese sea lion (Zalophus japonicus) is now considered a separate species, rather than a subspecies of the California sea lion (Zalophus californius).

 In light of this evidence, the subfamily separation has been removed entirely and the family Otariidae has been organized into seven genera with 16 species and two subspecies.

 Nonetheless, because of morphological and behavioral similarities among the "fur seals" and "sea lions", these remain useful categories when discussing differences between groups of species.
 Compared to sea lions, fur seals are generally smaller, exhibit greater sexual dimorphism, eat smaller prey and go on longer foraging trips; and, of course, there is the contrast between the coarse short sea lion hair and the fur seal's fur.

 Cladogram showing relationships among the otarids, combining several phylogenetic analyses.
 The fur seal branch has not been resolved.